brycewray/hugo-site/content/posts/2022/06/sorta-scoped-styling-hugo/index.md

 **Acknowledgment**: I express tremendous thanks to [Daniel F. Dickinson](https://github.com/danielfdickinson/), without whose [help on the Hugo Discourse forum](https://discourse.gohugo.io/t/different-results-for-if-in-params-tags-test/38990/4) I wouldn't have been able to implement the code described in this post. *Thank you again, kind sir!*
 {.box}

-It's been years since the [rise of HTML5/CSS3 got front-end developers thinking about ways to have *scoped styling*](https://css-tricks.com/saving-the-day-with-scoped-css/) --- at least, before [browsers stopped supporting it](https://twitter.com/ebidel/status/476026012610748416) and web devs had to depend on their build tools for scoping.
+It's been years since the [rise of HTML5/CSS3 got front-end developers thinking about ways to have *scoped styling*](https://css-tricks.com/saving-the-day-with-scoped-css/) --- at least, before [browsers stopped supporting it](https://twitter.com/ebidel/status/476026012610748416)[^tweets] and web devs had to depend on their build tools for scoping.

+[^tweets]: Depending on Twitter policies as of when you read this, you may need to be logged into an a Twitter account to use the link.

 Even now, as scoped CSS [may (again) be approaching standard status](https://css-tricks.com/early-days-for-css-scoping/), many devs remain dependent upon build tools and frameworks to accomplish scoping.
 These needs seem to account for a good portion of the popularity behind [Next.js](https://nextjs.org), [Vite](https://vitejs.dev), [Astro](https://astro.build), [Svelte](https://svelte.dev), and the more obscure (yet amazing[^iles]) [îles](https://iles-docs.netlify.app/).
 Scoped styling in these depend heavily on the idea of *component*-based development, with each component having its own specific styling.